ascend4/ascend4/DER.md

 - the first registry pass is intentionally conservative
 - it currently tracks scalar atom instances cleanly
-- some array-`ALIASES` cases still collapse ambiguously in the legacy LINK resolution APIs
+- array aliases are now materially improved because `getLinks(...)` and `getLinksReferencing(...)` no longer skip entries during key filtering
-- those ambiguous cases are therefore left on the legacy fallback path for now, rather than being mis-registered in the new registry
+- however, the registry is still transitional because `diffvars` generation is still sourced from legacy `(ode_id, ode_type)` metadata rather than directly from the registry

 ### Current test status